 Melt 170g honey and the butter in a pan over low heat.
 Take off the warmth, stir inside the eggs, flour, and baking powder until nicely combined, then pour right into a greased and lined 20cm cake tin.

-Spike the cake all over with the skewer, then unfold or crumble the last honey frivolously over the top.
+Spike the cake with the skewer, then unfold or crumble the last honey frivolously over the top.
 Serve undeniable or embellished with flowers.

 As the crisis escalates…

-More humans are analyzing and assisting The Guardian’s impartial, investigative journalism than ever before.
+More humans are analyzing and assisting The Guardian’s impartial investigative journalism than ever before.
 And in contrast to many information businesses, we have selected a method that allows us to hold our journalism on hand to all, irrespective of where they stay or what they can find the money for.
-But we want your ongoing assist to keep working as we do.
+But we want your ongoing assistance to keep working as we do.

 The Guardian will interact with the maximum essential problems of our time – from the escalating climate disaster to considerable inequality to the effects of big tech on our lives.
-While factual facts are a need, we agree that every folk around the world merits get admission to correct reporting with integrity at its coronary heart.
+While factual facts are needed, we agree that every folk worldwide merits admission to correct reporting with integrity at its coronary heart.

-In the editorial independence way, we set our very own timetable and voice our very own opinions.
+In the editorial independence way, we set our timetable and voice our opinions.
 Guardian journalism is loose from commercial and political bias and not prompted by billionaire proprietors or shareholders.
 In this approach, we can provide a voice to the ones much less heard, explore wherein others shy away, and rigorously task those in strength.